cascadiadata/cascadiadata.github.io/news/_posts/2017-08-05-cuac-summit.markdown

 Breakout groups mixing faculty, local agencies, fellows and researchers yielded the following concepts for long-term projects:

-<b>Tracking Climate Change Targets: Visualization Platform</b>
+<b>Tracking Climate Change Targets: Visualization Platform:</b>
 Create a visualization tool that tracks Seattle and Vancouver’s progress in meeting the goals and targets of their climate action plans and carbon reduction commitments as members of the [Carbon Neutral Cities Alliance]( https://www.usdn.org/public/page/13/CNCA).
-Track demographic differences to show social equity impacts.
-Use cross-walking and map the outcome.
-Data sources: Data from buildings and UW/UBC campuses, City metrics (or method-based estimations), municipal water and electricity data from utilities, smart meter data.
+Partner with City agencies, climate-focused academic groups, urban planners and geographers.
+Track demographic differences to show social equity impacts, use cross-walking and map outcomes.
+Data sources can include buildings and UW/UBC campuses, City metrics (or method-based estimations), municipal water and electricity data from utilities, smart meter data.
-Who: City agencies, climate-focused groups at each university, urban planners and geographers.

-<b>Comparative Legal Review: Access to Data, Governance</b>
+<b>Comparative Legal Review: Access to Data, Governance:</b>
 To shed light on the processes around gaining access to data, conduct a legal review.
 Explore legal differences in Seattle and Vancouver related to privacy, civic jurisdiction, public or private ownership, potential for data repositories to improve access to data, interest in linking data across topics about subjects, given data access controls.

-<b>Impacts of Transit Corridor Development on Equity, Housing, Gentrification and Future Growth</b>
+<b>Impacts of Transit Corridor Development on Equity, Housing, Gentrification and Future Growth:</b>
 Examine connections between transit, public health, population and housing trends through transit health analytics, environmental health imaging over time, and the use of predictive methods and modeling to demonstrate immediate opportunities for health benefits.
 Gather data through air quality and pedestrian sensors, traffic data, emissions per transit type, public engagement, and volunteers using sensors or breathing tests.
-Partner with City public health departments, academics in urban design and planning, transit and public health researchers, local transit agencies and experts in visual storytelling.
+Partner with City public health departments, local transit agencies, experts in visual storytelling, and researchers in urban design and planning, transit and public health.

-<b>Homelessness and Service Availability: Mapping, Comparative Analytics</b>
+<b>Homelessness and Service Availability: Mapping, Comparative Analytics:</b>
 Create a descriptive comparative project that looks at methods for assessing homelessness and how health systems create and support the homeless.
 Use surveys to map homelessness in both cities, and follow people longitudinally.

-<b>Emergency Services (Opioid Epidemic)</b>
+<b>Emergency Services (Opioid Epidemic):</b>
 Examine and map emergency service calls in relation to services for opioid use and mental health issues.
 Utilize emergency response data from the fire department, Medic One Foundation, and Seattle & King County Public Health Department.

-<b>Model for connecting jurisdictional data related to social determinants of health</b>
+<b>Model for connecting jurisdictional data related to social determinants of health:</b>
 With public health and sociology researchers, gather data from public and private data resources: Population Data BC, the Centers for Disease Control, the Coroners Service of British Columbia, and health care service providers.
 Create a model connecting jurisdictional data related to social determinants of health, using the opioid epidemic as a case study.
 Examine differences in public versus private health data across the border.
 Develop strategies for inter-agency data sharing and interoperability.

-<b>Transportation Modeling: Best Practices and Standards</b>
+<b>Transportation Modeling: Best Practices and Standards:</b>
 Create scalable best practices for transportation modeling in Surrey and Seattle that account for the variety of methods used to measure a commute.

-<b>Transportation Accessibility and Equity</b>
+<b>Transportation Accessibility and Equity:</b>
 To determine the relationship between transportation, population health and equity, collect data from a wide range of sources: health service providers, organizations that serve the homeless, population-level indicators, surveys and mobile health devices.
 Examine the transportation accessibility needs of vulnerable communities and populations, and links between mobility and gentrification.
-Examine the extent to which land-use plans are designed to support existing neighborhoods versus shaping future growth, and what happens to those neighborhoods after the development completes.
+Examine the extent to which land-use plans are designed to support existing neighborhoods versus shaping future growth, and what happens to those neighborhoods after the development is completed.
 Data collection and analysis strategies:
 * establish protocols to merge and clean transportation data
 * collect microdata about vulnerable communities